rickkas7/particle-threads/README.md

 - Threads are based on FreeRTOS (currently) but there is abstraction layer over it in case this changes.
 - Threads are preemptively scheduled.
-- A threads that yields will be called up to 1000 times per second (1 millisecond interval)
+- A thread that yields will be called up to 1000 times per second (1 millisecond interval)
 - Most API calls are not thread safe.
 - Basic synchronization capabilities exist, including mutex, recursive mutex, and queues.
+- Most threads calls are not safe to use in an interrupt service routine.
+However you can use os\_queue\_put from an ISR.
+- The default worker thread stack size is 3K. (main loop is 6K bytes, and software timers are 1K).
 - Threads are not supported on the Spark Core.

 ### How fast does a thread run?